Compactness in quasi-Banach function spaces and applications to compact embeddings of Besov-type spaces: A compactness criterion in quasi-Banach function spaces

-and thus $\rho(\chi_A)=0$.
-Together with \textbf{(P1)}, this shows that $\chi_A=0$ $\mu$-a.e..)
-Therefore, $X$ is a part of $\mathcal{M}_0$ and so $X$ inherits the vector space operations from $\mathcal{M}_0$ (where, as usual, any two functions coinciding $\mu$-a.e. are identified).
+Since $\mu(A)=0$, $X$ is a subspace of $\mathcal{M}_0$ and so $X$ inherits the vector space operations from $\mathcal{M}_0$ (where, as usual, any two functions coinciding $\mu$-a.e. are identified).
 Moreover, by \textbf{(P1)}, the space $(X,\|\cdot\|_{X})$ is a quasi-normed linear space.

 It remains to prove the continuous embedding $X \hookrightarrow \mathcal{M}_0$.
 This can be done using some ideas of \cite[Chap.
 II, Thm.
 1, pp. 41-42]{KPS82}.
 However, since our setting and that of \cite{KPS82} are different, we prove it here for the convenience of the reader.